tmpfs/string-repeater/README.md

  *  @return A new repeated string.
  */
 function impl(times) {
-  // optimized loop from string.prototype.repeat
+  // conditional is faster than Math.abs()
-  var n = Math.abs(times)
+  var n = times < 0 ? -times : times
     , result = ''
     , string = '' + this;
+  // optimized loop from string.prototype.repeat
   while(n) {
     if(n % 2 === 1) {
       result += string;